 dtac grows its accelerate success; aiming higher with Batch 5

 The importance of start-ups for the business world is of such significance that an accelerator initiative by the Norwegian telecommunications giant Telenor’s Thailand arm dtac, is hot news in 2017.
-As dtac accelerate rolled out its Batch 5 in early March this incubator programme has grown into a very significant initiative – for dtac, for Thailand and beyond.
+As dtac accelerate rolled out its Batch 5 (group of start-ups round five) in early March this incubator programme has grown into a very significant initiative – for dtac, for Thailand and beyond.

 On 2 March the CEO of dtac (Telenor’s Thai telecommunications company) Mr Lars Norling personally attended the event when Batch 5 was declared open for applications.

 Having already raised the standard of start-up incubators in Thaland – name third best incubator in Southeast Asia – dtac accelerate also aims higher with Batch 5, in search for heavyweight start-ups with global potential, teaming up with a Google Developers, Facebook, and corporate venture capitals (CVC) Muang Thai Life Insurance and Thai Wah.

 The first thing Lars Norling said when he took to the microphone was how exciting the event to launch was to him personally, and in his ending remarks he would be a young entrepreneur so he could himself submit his start-up ides to the programme.